Celiac Disease Overview

 While some symptoms may alert a physician to suspect celiac disease, these alone are insufficient to form a diagnosis.
 Researchers encourage healthcare professionals to be aware of the risk factors for this genetic disorder and to test anyone who could be at risk.
 Specific blood tests can determine with very high accuracy whether someone has celiac disease.
 Tests are not as accurate in small children.
 The gold-standard definitive diagnostic test is analysis under a microscope of a biopsy taken from the inner lining of the small intestine.
 Blood and biopsy results are most accurate if the person has been consuming gluten in the weeks leading up to the tests.
 The small intestine’s healing response to a gluten-free diet can later help to corroborate the diagnosis.

 At present, the only approved treatment for celiac disease is lifelong dietary avoidance of gluten.
 Many foods contain gluten, including all wheat, barley, rye, and triticale products.
 Food manufacturers often use gluten in food processing because it binds, stabilizes, and prevents crumbling.
-Celiac patients must completely avoid all types of obvious gluten (e.g., breads, pasta), and must watch for and avoid hidden sources in all packaged or processed foods (e.g., soups, ice creams, and sauces), by reading all labels thoroughly and regularly, since manufacturers sometimes change recipes and could include gluten in a previously gluten-free product.
+Those with celiac disease must completely avoid all types of obvious gluten (e.g., breads and pasta not designated gluten-free), and must watch for and avoid hidden sources in all packaged or processed foods (e.g., soups, ice creams, and sauces), by reading all labels thoroughly and regularly, since manufacturers sometimes change recipes and could include gluten in a previously gluten-free product.
 Substances toxic to individuals with celiac disease may be found in products where you least expect them, such as in the adhesive found in some envelopes and stamps, in vitamins and medicines, and even in some mouthwashes and toothpastes.

 There is clinical evidence that the consumption of 50-70g per day of pure, uncontaminated oats may be safe for adults with celiac disease.
 However, since exceptions can occur, it is best to discuss your ability to tolerate oats with your physician.
 Also, be cautioned that there is no guarantee that oats haven’t been contaminated with other grains along the food supply chain.